 Starting from 1 July 2022, environmental impact statements (EIS) attached to State significant development and State significant infrastructure applications will need to be reviewed by a Registered Environmental Assessment Practitioner (REAP).

 A transitional period has been established between 1 July 2022 and 31 December 2022, where EISs can be submitted without a REAP declaration if Secretary’s Environmental Assessment Requirements (SEARs) were last notified before 1 July 2022.
 After 31 December 2022, all EISs, regardless of when the SEARs were last notified, must include a declaration by a REAP.

 What is a REAP?

-A REAP is a suitably skilled, qualified and experienced practitioner who has been registered or certified under an accredited REAP scheme.
+A REAP is a qualified and skilled environmental assessment practitioner who has been certified under an accredited REAP scheme.

-The professional schemes that are currently identified as accredited Registered Environmental Assessment Practitioner Schemes are administered by:
+There are two professional schemes that are currently identified as accredited Registered Environmental Assessment Practitioner Schemes.
+These are administered by:

 REAP declaration requirements

 REAPs will be required to make a declaration that an EIS submitted with a State significant project meets certain standards in relation to compliance, completeness, accuracy and legibility.

 The declaration requirements are set out in the EP&A Regulation and the Registered Environmental Assessment Practitioner Guidelines.